vinith2002/Fake-News-Detection/README.md

 2. Internet Connection

 # Installation
+1. Unzip the file data set inside the Machine Learning Model folder

-1. Navigate to chrome menu>more tools>extension
+2. Navigate to chrome menu>more tools>extension

-2. Turn on 'Developer Mode' and click on 'Load Unpacked'
+3. Turn on 'Developer Mode' and click on 'Load Unpacked'
 ![](https://i.imgur.com/2B9pN7l.gif)

-3. Navigate to 'Chrome Extension' Folder and click on select folder
+4. Navigate to 'Chrome Extension' Folder and click on select folder
 ![](https://i.imgur.com/mVIvJJ5.gif)

 You have Successfully installed the chrome extension.